marisaliu/ece373-project6/README.txt

     Initially sends it's username to the server Creates a new thread that keeps looping to read and print incoming messages The main thread will keep looping to send the strings from stdin to the server

+Errors we encountered:
+  The first time the client sends something it sends an additional junk character at the beginning.
+To solve this issue, we only parsed the string starting at the second character the first time the client sends a message.